The Big Trail: Release and reception

 After shooting, the film was previewed to select audiences and generally released in October 1930.
 "Often the scenes" in the film, wrote Mordaunt Hall in The New York Times "cause one to marvel at their naturalness and beauty.
 It has a thunderstorm that looks as real as the land, water and sky that confront one throughout this production".
 According to Hall, in one sequence, featuring a native American attack, "suddenly it seems as though one were tugged from one's seat and thrown in front of the charging horses, which appear to plunge from the screen and disappear into the velvety darkness of the theatre".

-However, the movie became a box office bomb because it was released as a widescreen film during a time when theatres were unwilling to change their standard screens owing to cost.

-After the box-office failure of the film due to the Depression stopping theatres from investing in widescreen technology, Wayne was only cast in low-budget serials and features (mostly Poverty Row Westerns); although his name was billed above the title in dozens of movies in the 1930s and he enjoyed a large following, especially in the South, it took Wayne's role in Stagecoach (1939) for him to become a mainstream performer again.
-It would be over 20 years after the release of The Big Trail before the concept of widescreen films was revived; the same Grandeur cameras were eventually modified for use with 35mm film and anamorphic lenses on The Robe.
+After the box-office failure of the film due to the Depression stopping theatres from investing in widescreen technology, Wayne was only cast in low-budget serials and features (mostly Poverty Row Westerns); although his name was billed above the title in dozens of movies in the 1930s.
+He enjoyed a large following, especially in the South, but it took Wayne's role in Stagecoach (1939) for him to become a mainstream performer again.